 “I, not events, have the power to make me happy or unhappy today.
 I can choose which it shall be.
 Yesterday is dead, tomorrow hasn’t arrived yet.
 I have just one day, today, and I’m going to be happy in it.”- Groucho Marx

-Everyone gets sad, but its how we deal with our experiences that makes or breaks us.
-Happiness is a choice, and that’s why we have to work so hard at it.
-A great way to get yourself out of a rut is to replace a negative thought or action with a positive thought or action.
+Everyone gets sad but it’s how we deal with our experiences that makes or breaks us.
+Happiness is a choice and that’s why we have to work so hard at it.
+A great way to get yourself out of a rut is to replace a negative thought with a positive one.

-You need to re-wire your brain because when you’re stuck in a rut it’s so easy to get in stuck in the habit of being upset.
+To get out of a rut you need to re-wire your brain.
+When you’re sad it’s easy to get in stuck in the habit of being upset.
 And that’s what it is– a habit.
-A few days after doing the same routine your body will become familiar with being sad and it will take less energy to be that way.
+After doing the same routine your body becomes familiar with it.
+If you constantly tell yourself negative things you will train your brain to be sad.

 The book The Power of Habit by Charles Duhigg explains this by giving an example of rats in a maze with a treat.
 When they first put the rat in the cage it didn’t know how to find the treat, it would wander around lost until it found it.
 The book explains that while it looked like the rat was not thinking at all, the probes of its brain painted another picture.

 “Each time a rat sniffed the air or scratched a wall, it’s brain exploded with activity,as if analyzing each new scent, sight, and sound.
 The rat was processing information the entire time it meandered.”
 [Duhigg, p.15]